 3. Install Xrdp on SuSE Linux

 Very few people use SuSE Linux to run a server.
 If you have the SUSE Linux Enterprise Server for SAP installed on your machine, you can get the desktop environment for your system.
-Then run the following zypper command given below on your terminal shell with root access to install the Xrdp server on your SuSE Linux.
+Then run the following zypper command below on your terminal shell with root access to install the Xrdp server on your SuSE Linux.

 zypper install xrdp